 Now I know that congregation has no good intentions and they are plotting my demise, well should I say sacrifice?
 But I still have an ace up my sleeve, Jeremy’s head.

-I did remember Leann said she had the head hidden in a safe place but she never told me actually were that was, so I decided to pay a visit to her old home hoping it wasn’t vandalized as it has been a lot since… I don’t even know when Agatha murdered her and to be honest, I don’t know when I started talking with Agatha instead of Leann as she masqueraded her for so long.
+I did remember Leann said she had the head hidden in a safe place but she never told me actually were that was, so I decided to pay a visit to her old home hoping it wasn’t vandalized as it has been a lot since . . .
+I don’t even know when Agatha murdered her and to be honest, I don’t know when I started talking with Agatha instead of Leann as she masqueraded her for so long.

 I haven’t driven my car in so long specially after what I had witnessed, the marks in the seat, that malevolent energy that showed up, those were memories that will haunt me for the rest of my life, furthermore knowing that I might have dragged Leann to her death due to my recklessness.
 But this wasn’t time to grumble, what’s done is done, I need to find that damn head!
 Hopefully I can offer it to the backward trinity and slough them off my way.